Super Bowl LV: First half

-On their first drive of the second quarter, Brady's 31-yard completion to Mike Evans gave Tampa Bay a first and goal at the Chiefs six-yard line.
-However the Bucs were only able to reach the Chiefs' one-yard line with their next three plays, and Ronald Jones II was stopped short of the goal line on a fourth down rushing attempt (a ruling that was challenged by Tampa Bay and upheld), giving the ball over on downs to Kansas City.
-The Chiefs were unable to capitalize off of the stop.
-The Chiefs' Tommy Townsend punted deep into Tampa Bay territory, but Kansas City was flagged for a holding call and had to punt again.
-Townsend's follow-up punt went out-of-bounds at the Chiefs' 38-yard line, for a net of only 29 yards.
-On the next drive, Brady threw a 17-yard touchdown pass to Gronkowski, increasing the Buccaneers' lead to 14–3.
-The Buccaneers' drive was aided by two significant penalties – first, an interception by the Chiefs' Tyrann Mathieu was negated by defensive holding call.
-Later, after Kansas City stopped the Buccaneers on third down, the Chiefs' Mecole Hardman was called for offsides during the ensuing field goal attempt, giving the Buccaneers a first down as a result of the five-yard penalty.
-Kansas City responded by moving the ball 61 yards in 10 plays, with Patrick Mahomes completing three passes to Travis Kelce for 36 yards and rushing for 11.
-Butker finished the possession with another field goal, this from 34 yards, making the score 14–6.
-Tampa Bay's final first half drive began on their own 29-yard line with just over a minute on the clock, and increased their lead to 21–6 with a five-play, 71-yard drive, the longest a 15-yard catch by Fournette.
-Brady finished it with a one-yard touchdown pass to Antonio Brown with six seconds to play.
-Again, Tampa Bay was aided by penalties – in particular a 34-yard pass interference call against Bashaud Breeland who was covering Evans, and an eight-yard pass interference call against Mathieu in the end zone.
-All told, in the first half the Chiefs were penalized eight times for 95 yards – the most penalties called on any team in one half in any game of the 2020–21 NFL season, while the Buccaneers were flagged for one five-yard penalty.
-At halftime, the Buccaneers led the Chiefs 21–6.
+Following back-to-back runs for 15 yards by running back Ronald Jones II, Brady's 31-yard completion to wide receiver Mike Evans set up 1st-and-goal for the Buccaneers at the Kansas City 6-yard line.
+However, the Chiefs' defense made a stand at their goal line.
+Jones picked up 4 yards, but then Brady threw a pass that was dropped by offensive tackle Joe Haeg, who lined up in the tight end position, with linebacker Anthony Hitchens knocking the ball out of Haeg's hands.
+On third down, Jones was stopped short of the goal line and again on fourth down, which was challenged by Tampa Bay and upheld, giving the ball to Kansas City on their own 1-yard line.
+The Chiefs managed to pick up 16 yards on their ensuing possession before being forced to punt again.
+Tommy Townsend punted deep into Tampa Bay territory, but a holding call on Chiefs linebacker Ben Niemann forced Townsend to punt again.
+His follow-up punt went out-of-bounds at the Kansas City 38-yard line, for a net of only 29 yards.
+The Buccaneers' ensuing drive was aided by two significant penalties.
+First, an interception by safety Tyrann Mathieu was negated by a defensive holding penalty against cornerback Charvarius Ward.
+Later, after Kansas City stopped Tampa Bay on 3rd-and-5, Chiefs cornerback Antonio Hamilton was called for defensive offside during a 40-yard field goal attempt by kicker Ryan Succop, giving the Buccaneers a new set of downs.
+On the next play, Brady threw a 17-yard touchdown pass to Gronkowski, increasing the Buccaneers' lead to 14–3.
+Kansas City responded by moving the ball 61 yards in 10 plays, with quarterback Patrick Mahomes completing four passes to tight end Travis Kelce for 41 yards and rushing for 10.
+Butker finished the possession with another field goal, a 34-yarder, making the score 14–6.
+Tampa Bay's final first half drive began on their own 29-yard line with just over a minute left in the half, and mounted a 71-yard drive in five plays, the longest a 15-yard catch by Fournette.
+The Buccaneers were aided by two pass interference calls: a 34-yard penalty against cornerback Bashaud Breeland, who was covering Evans, and an 8-yard penalty against Mathieu in the end zone.
+On the next play, Brady completed a 1-yard touchdown pass to Brown, increasing Tampa Bay's lead to 21–6 with six seconds to play.
+Mahomes then took a knee to end the half.
+All told, in the first half the Chiefs were penalized eight times for 95 yards, the most penalties called on any team in one half in any game of the 2020–21 NFL season, while the Buccaneers were flagged for one five-yard penalty.